node-girls/node-workshop/step6.md

 response.writeHead(200, {"Content-Type": "text/html"});
 ```

 Instead of a "Content-Type" header, this time you will need a **"Location"** response header in your object.
-The value of the object should be the endpoint you want the page to reload to.
+The value of the object should be the endpoint you want the page to redirect to.

 You'll also want to use a **different status code from 200**.
 Look at a list of [status codes here](https://httpstatuses.com/) and have an experiment.